fyc2646/nb-llm/README.md

 ## Features

+- Interactive Jupyter-like notebook interface
+- 🦾 AI-powered code optimization and markdown polishing
+- 🔧 Code formatting using Black
+- 🤖 AI chat assistant for coding and writting help

 - Create and edit Jupyter notebooks in your browser
 - Support for both code and markdown cells
-- Live code execution with Python kernel
+- Code execution with Python kernel
-- AI-powered features:
-  - AI Chat: Get help with your code or markdown
-  - AI Polish: Improve your markdown content
-  - AI Optimize: Enhance your Python code
-- Upload and save notebooks
+- Load and save notebooks
-- Move and delete cells
-- Beautiful, responsive interface
+- Responsive interface

 ## Setup